Product tags

 $2.29

-Transfer a real estate property in Utah from a seller to a buyer with this easy-to-use Utah Warranty Deed form.
+Transfer a real estate property in Utah from a seller to a buyer with this easy-to-use General Warranty Deed form.

 - that the grantor has good and marketable title to the property,

-- that the grantor has the legal right and authority to transfer the title to the buyer, and
+- that the grantor has the right and power to transfer the title to the grantee, and

-- that the grantor will forever defend the right of the grantee to possess the property.
+- that the grantor will forever defend the grantee's right to possession of the property.

-- This form is a downloadable legal document in MS Word format.
+The Warranty Deed form is available as a downloadable legal document in MS Word format.
+It is intended to be used only in the State of Utah.